 You might associate “direct response” marketing with something like an infomercial or direct mail.
 But, in this case, we’re referring to the act of using marketing to get some basic piece of contact information (usually an email address) from a prospective customer.
 Many companies use this tactic on their websites to generate leads.

 It works by offering something of value (a “lead magnet”) to the consumer in exchange for some very basic information like a name, an email address, and an industry.
 Prospective customers enter their information into a “lead capture” form and receive the “lead magnet” in exchange.
 Common lead magnets include eBooks, webinars, email newsletters, or even online tools that can help clients in their own line of work.
+Salesforce provides tips to improve your business.

 Direct response marketing can also just involve asking prospective clients to opt-in to your email list.
 Of course, you want to ensure that the emails you send out provide value after getting individuals to opt-in.